GareArc/AutoDav/README.md

 - Nginx: A powerful and flexible web server and reverse proxy.
 - Docker Compose: Simplifies multi-container Docker applications.

-These projects made `webdav-nginx-autossl` possible.
+These projects made `AutoDav` possible.
 Explore and support these tools to enhance your development experience!